jokeoa/Alghorithms-and-Data-Structures/README.md

 ## Dependencies
 - **Lombok**: Used to reduce boilerplate code such as getters, setters, and constructors.
 - **JetBrains Annotations**: Used for code annotations and enhanced IDE support.
+- **TestNG**: A testing framework for Java used to write and run unit tests efficiently.

 ## Classes and Interfaces